flexmonster/ng-flexmonster/ng-flexmonster/README.md

 `fm-pivot` directive embeds the component into the HTML page.
 Every attribute for `fm-pivot` directive is set either as a string value or as an Angular variable.
 All attributes are equivalent to those which are passed to the `new Flexmonster()` API call.
 Check out [the full list of available attributes](https://www.flexmonster.com/api/new-flexmonster/).

-Here is how all these attributes should be specified:
+Here is an example demonstrating how different attributes are specified:

 ```bash
 <fm-pivot [componentFolder]="'https://cdn.flexmonster.com/'"